popqiezi/LLM-RuleVST/README.md

 * Basic training and inference scripts
 * Preliminary support for UAV-based inland waterway vessel perception

-Other modules, including LLM-based rule reasoning, trajectory prediction, and collision risk prediction, are still being organized and will be updated later.
+Other modules are still being organized and will be updated later.

 ---